ex0-tekk/Diabolist-VR/Readme.md

 Diabolist VR pays homage to the hack-n-slash loot-hoarding ARPG of the late 90s, by adding 6 Diablo inspired mods, which includes a custom flame intro and music overhaul, authentic Diablo in-game font, the female Amazon character from Diablo 2 overhauled with spear throwing mechanics, the Horadric Crafting Cube, Imperius Solarion Spear and Tyrael Armor from Diablo 3, increased overall population with hundreds of unique monsters, a sprawling dungeon called Skyrim Underground, along with 65 additional Forgotten Dungeons.

+The loot system is **very generous**, like the Diablo series always has been, so you will be sharing loot with followers, tossing away or selling some, but don't expect all Skyrim merchants to have loads of septim for **ALL** of your scored loot, much will be discarded or left behind in dungeons or at your player home, as DVR only hosts merchants with 10x the default amount of septims as vanilla Skyrim gives, that being said, regardless, making income in DVR will **NOT** be an issue due to the treasure chests, bosses and dragons also providing plenty of septims.

-DVR now has a 5 tier loot system inspired by Diablo 4.
+This mod list a 5 tier loot system inspired by Diablo 4.

  - Common
  - Magical